Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 landing.
 The trees were swaying, waves were breaking and, as far as we could see, there were white horses.

-We had a brief discussion of how we might get through the surf but quickly gave that up as silly.
+We had a brief discussion of how we might get through the surf and paddle out of the wind, but quickly gave that up as silly.
 So, since the wind was making it quite pleasant on shore and there was no traffic (no sensible person would have chosen to be on Basswood in this wind), we did the sensible thing and took a nap.
-We puttered around for a bit, hanging our sweaty clothes to dry, etc., before we unrolled our RidgeRests and got serious.
-An hour or so later, we were awoken by the wind dropping.
-Royce has the brilliant idea of having coffee, so we do that load the boat.
+We puttered around for a bit, hung our sweaty shirts to dry, etc., before we unrolled our RidgeRests and got serious.
+An hour or so later, the wind dropping woke us.
+Royce had the brilliant idea of having a coffee, so we do that before we load the boat.
 By the time we were off, we were paddling through rollers but no chop, which made for easy and fast paddling.
 With the coffee on board, we paddled at morning pace for more than an hour.

 ![Royce with canoe at Basswood Lake end of Horse Portage 2025-08-08 16:09](./attachments/202508081609-000.jpeg "Royce with canoe at Basswood Lake end of Horse Portage 2025-08-08 16:09")